Malcolm III of Scotland: Malcolm and William Rufus

-When William Rufus became king of England after his father's death, Malcolm did not intervene in the rebellions by supporters of William's elder brother Robert Curthose which followed.
+When William Rufus became king of England after his father's death, Malcolm did not intervene in the rebellions by supporters of William's elder brother Robert Curthose that followed.
 In 1091, William Rufus confiscated Edgar Ætheling's lands in England, and Edgar fled north to Scotland.
 In May, Malcolm marched south, not to raid and take slaves and plunder, but to besiege Newcastle, where the New Castle had been built by Robert Curthose in 1080.
 This appears to have been an attempt to advance the frontier south from the River Tweed to the River Tees.
 The threat was enough to bring the English king back from Normandy, where he had been fighting Robert Curthose.
 In September, learning of William Rufus's approaching army, Malcolm withdrew north, and the English followed.
 Unlike in 1072, Malcolm was prepared to fight, but a peace was arranged by Edgar Ætheling and Robert Curthose whereby Malcolm again acknowledged the overlordship of the English king.

 In 1092, the peace began to break down.
-Based on the idea that the Scots controlled much of modern Cumbria, it had been supposed that William Rufus's new castle at Carlisle and his settlement of English peasants in the surrounds was the cause.
+Based on the idea that the Scots controlled much of modern Cumbria, it had been supposed that William Rufus's new castle at Carlisle and his settlement of English peasants in the locality was the cause.
 It is unlikely that Malcolm controlled Cumbria, and the dispute instead concerned the estates granted to Malcolm by William Rufus's father in 1072 for his maintenance when visiting England.
 Malcolm sent messengers to discuss the question, and William Rufus agreed to a meeting.
 Malcolm travelled south to Gloucester, stopping at Wilton Abbey to visit his daughter Edith and sister-in-law Cristina.
-Malcolm arrived there on 24 August 1093 to find that William Rufus refused to negotiate, insisting that the dispute be judged by the English barons.
-This Malcolm refused to accept and returned immediately to Scotland.
+Malcolm arrived there on 24 August 1093 to find that William Rufus refused to negotiate, insisting that the dispute be decided by the English barons.
+This, Malcolm refused to accept and returned immediately to Scotland.

 It does not appear that William Rufus intended to provoke a war, but, as the Anglo-Saxon Chronicle reports, war came:

 For this reason therefore they parted with great dissatisfaction, and King Malcolm returned to Scotland.
 And soon after he came home, he gathered his army, and came harrowing into England with more hostility than behoved him ...

 Malcolm was accompanied by Edward, his eldest son by Margaret and probable heir-designate (or tánaiste), and by Edgar.
 Even by the standards of the time, the ravaging of Northumbria by the Scots was seen as harsh.